curry-packages/prolog2curry/README.md

   as a function.

-A special case of the previous criterion are predicates defined by a single rule, e.g., defining constants by
+A special case of the previous criterion are predicates defined by a single rule, e.g., predicate which define constants, as

     two(s(s(o))).

-which is translated into
+This will be translated into

     two = S (S O)